AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/README.md

 ## Contributing

-All code is licensed under the Apache 2.0 license and we triage actively on GitHub.
+All code is licensed under the MIT license and we triage actively on GitHub.
 We enthusiastically welcome contributions and feedback.
 See [CONTRIBUTING.md](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/blob/master/CONTRIBUTING.md) for guidelines, branch information, build instructions, and legalese.

 ## Assemblies in this repo
 ----